xen-project/xen/docs/misc/livepatch.markdown

 For example, supposing there is an payload:

 <pre>
- status: XSPLICE_STATUS_CHECKED
+ status: LIVEPATCH_STATUS_CHECKED
  rc: 0
 </pre>

-We apply an action - XSPLICE_ACTION_REVERT - to revert it (which won't work as we have not even applied it.
+We apply an action - LIVEPATCH_ACTION_REVERT - to revert it (which won't work as we have not even applied it.
 Afterwards we will have:

 <pre>
- status: XSPLICE_STATUS_CHECKED
+ status: LIVEPATCH_STATUS_CHECKED
  rc: -XEN_EINVAL
 </pre>